Complete Golf Store Business Logo

 A standing projector screen and its frame.
 Source

-If you prefer saving time and effort over money, is to opt for a ready-made projection screen kit.
+If you prefer saving time and effort over money, you can still opt for a ready-made projection screen kit.

 The best way to hang a golf impact screen is by using grommets and eyelets.
 Grommets are used to hold the tension on the screen.
-On the other hand, Eyelets are used to connect the screen to the structure that sustains the screen.
+On the other hand, Eyelets are used to connect the screen to the structure that sustains it.

 Most golf impact screens are designed to be permanent fixtures.
 The best option is to use a pre-packaged impact screen that comes with these eyelets already provided, which will allow you to cut down on the amount of DIY work you do and help you save some valuable time.
 You can opt to check the other simulator screens here.